LoraV/LoraV.github.io/_posts/2019-06-10-finish-a-story.markdown

 date:   2019-06-10
 categories: death scenes
 ---
 Today's prompt: "Find a short story you haven't yet read.
 Read the first two-thirds.
 Then pick up the story where it leaves off, and write its end."
 [I have chosen a story called "Monsters from the Deep" by David Malki from the anthology *This Is How You Die*, edited by Ryan North, Matthew Bennardo and David Malki.
 It is the sequel to *Machine of Death*, an anthology of short stories predicated on the premise, first outlined [here:](http://www.qwantz.com/index.php?comic=675) What if there was a machine that, if you gave it a sample of your blood, could accurately (and sometimes ironically) predict how you die?
-Everything up until the horizontal line comes from the original story, but modified to make it gender neutral and remove the viewpoint character's name.
+Everything up until the three horizontal lines comes from the original story (single horizontal lines indicates a section break in the original story).
+The parts of the original story reproduced here have been modified to make it gender neutral and remove the viewpoint character's name.
 More notes afterward.]

 Your first clue that something was off was that the buttons were spongy.
 They looked like regular hard plastic vending machine buttons, and the printing on the letters and numbers was sharp, but they were weirdly mushy to the touch.
 Pressing B4 to get a Snickers bar had felt like pressing two overripe grapes about to burst with pulp.